sgerace/messages-publisher/DEVLOG.md

 have a little buffer of rendered elements with absolute positions before and after the current state.
 We don't use the native scroll bar at all instead have a sort of minimap with years and months denoted.

+## 2023-06-30

+Little things:

+- Do we need to round the corners of images?